 SOAR is a national model, endorsed by leading advocacy groups, including Substance Abuse and Mental Health Services Administration (SAMHSA), Department of Housing and Urban Development, National Alliance to End Homelessness and the Social Security Administration (SSA).
 It recommends three strategies: coordinating strategic planning meeting(s) to facilitate collaboration among key stakeholders and to develop an action plan for implementation; provide training to case managers using SAMHSA’s Stepping Stones to Recovery curriculum; and offering technical assistance to communities and providers, including support for action plan implementation, training observations with feedback, and assistance with tracking outcomes to document success and secure additional resources.

-- In 2016-2017, 114 individuals were screened for eligibility to apply for disability benefits through SOAR and 32 applications were filed.
+- 114 individuals were screened for eligibility to apply for disability benefits through SOAR.

 - SOAR applications were filed for 57 individuals